Aptivi/NitrocidKS/DocGen/wiki/releases/Compatibility-Notes-for-Third-Generation-KS.md

 ##### Removed ref from conditional debug writers

 The conditional debug writers don't do anything to the boolean condition that causes it to change its state, so we decided to pass the boolean value by value and not by reference.

+##### Removed GroupManagement

+The GroupManagement module was removed in preparation for the new permission system.